-The Group uses Key Performance Indicators (KPls) to closely measure and manage financial performance.
-These include weekly reporting of workers placed and extensive gross margin analysis by region, branch, client and client site.
+The Group uses Key Performance Indicators (KPIs) to closely measure and manage financial performance.
+These include weekly reporting of workers placed and extensive gross margin analysis by division, region, branch, client and site.
+The new on-line reporting tool has made these reports accessible to more people instantaneous and it has already replaced a number of Excel spreadsheets.